zowe/docs-site/docs/user-guide/ze-ftp-using-ze-ftp-ext.md

 ## Creating an FTP profile with Zowe Explorer

-If you do not have an existing Zowe FTP profile, you can create one graphically with Zowe Explorer.
+If you do not have an existing Zowe FTP profile, you can create one graphically with Zowe Explorer:

 1. Select the **Zowe Explorer** icon on the **Activity Bar** in VS Code.